 OpenAI’s Generative Pre-Trained Transformer (GPT) architecture has created coherent essays, images, and code.
 Now it generates mathematical proofs as well.

-What’s new: Stanislas Polu and Ilya Sutskever at OpenAI premiered GPT-f, a state-of-the-art transformer network that synthesized proofs good enough to impress mathematicians.
+What’s new: Stanislas Polu and Ilya Sutskever at OpenAI premiered GPT-f, a state-of-the-art transformer network (adapted from a language model) that synthesized proofs good enough to impress mathematicians.

 Key insight: A proof is a lot like a board game.
 You start with the pieces on the board (assumptions) and make a sequence of moves (steps) to reach a conclusion (theorem).
 AlphaGo famously beat world champions of the strategy game Go by iteratively building a tree of possible sequences of moves to find a winner.
 Similarly, GPT-f builds a tree of possible steps to prove a theorem.